Regulator finds flaws in Deutsche Bank's Libor supervision

-FRANKFURT (Reuters) - German markets watchdog Bafin is set to rebuke Deutsche Bank (DBKGn.DE) over how it supervised its contribution to the setting of inter-bank lending rates at the heart of the international rate-rigging scandal, several sources familiar with Bafin’s investigation said.
+FRANKFURT (Reuters) - German markets watchdog Bafin is set to tell Deutsche Bank (DBKGn.DE) of “organizational flaws” in how it supervised its contribution to the setting of inter-bank lending rates at the heart of the international rate-rigging scandal, sources familiar with the watchdog’s investigation said.

-However, the watchdog’s report will focus on “organizational flaws” at Germany’s biggest lender rather than placing blame on Deutsche’s co-chief executives Anshu Jain and Juergen Fitschen, or their predecessor Josef Ackermann, one of the sources said.

-Bafin, which has been investigating Deutsche Bank’s involvement in setting the London Inter-Bank Offered Rate, or Libor, is primarily seeking to get the shortcomings corrected, a second person familiar with the investigation said.
+Bafin, which has been investigating Deutsche Bank’s involvement in setting the London Inter-Bank Offered Rate, or Libor, is primarily seeking to get the shortcomings corrected, one of the sources said.

-“It won’t be much more than finger-wagging,” the person said of the report, whose preliminary conclusions are due to be passed on to Berlin by the end of the month.
+Banks are usually quick to correct errors in their systems, even before regulators ask them to do so, the person said.

 Bafin and other regulators have been investigating whether banks sought to manipulate Libor and its euro zone counterpart, Euribor, a key measure of how much banks pay to borrow from each other which is used as the basis for setting lending rates on a wide range of financial products from mortgages to complex derivatives.